 Living with ADHD may make day-to-day living difficult, but there are certain practices that might help.
-Support is provided if people are experiencing difficulty controlling their ADHD signs or are prone to ADHD addiction, would benefit from communicating with others who are going through the same thing.
+Support is provided if people are experiencing difficulty controlling their ADHD signs or are prone to ADHD addiction.
+They would benefit from communicating with others going through the same thing.

 People can get in touch with Children and Adults with ADHD to help more with their remote and in-person assistance and information.
 Improving ADHD awareness is crucial to your knowledge of the disorder.